Due to the delicate nature of raptor rehabilitation, no admission to the facility is allowed unless approved in advance.

 Many Raptors Need Your Help!

-There are many ways you can help Wind River Raptors and birds of prey across the country.
+There are many ways you can support the efforts of Wind River Raptors.
 You can provide monetary donations, in-kind donations (supplies and equipment), professional services (contractors, fundraisers, wildlife experts, grant writers, etc.), or volunteer to help the non-profit organization.

 Contact Wind River Raptors to learn more about our program and how you can donate or become involved.
 See our How You Can Help page for a list of donation needs!